A unique historical journey to western Tokyo, a little different from the city center!

 Tokyo Buried Cultural Properties Center

-The current building was constructed in 1985, and you can enjoy touching real pottery and trying on Jomon clothing.
+The current building dates back to 1985, and visitors can enjoy activities such as touching authentic pottery and trying on Jomon period clothing.

 It's a great place for anyone, from children to adults, to learn about Tokyo's history.